-See video with voice explanations or read step by step instructions below:
+Watch the video or read step by step instructions (below)

 2. Use the PERFECT CRAFTING POUCH as a release agent so the stamp won't stick to the clay.
 I dusted the entire surface because I thought it would be easier.
 Other times, I dust the stamp directly and not the clay surface.

 3. I pressed into the clay with a rubber stamp.
 The stamp made a perfectly crisp impression and did not stick at all!
 I wished I’d used the pouch on the mat and tools because there was some sticking.
 Lesson learned!

 4. After the tiles were dry, I colored the back side and the edges with a marker.
 I'm sure any marker would have worked, but I had this Copic handy.
 I did dust the back of the tile with the pouch to stop any bleeding --just in case the marker would bleed.